shivaCode-2/linuxContainer/README.md

       - Modify runlabview.sh to add/remove CLI commands.
       - Edit `.github/workflows/vi-analyzer-container.yml` to adjust jobs, environment variables, or matrix settings.

-You can also use this repo and its YAML configuration to setup your own pipeline and CICD Environment.
-This repo only serves as an example to get you started on how to do that.
+Feel free to tailor the workflow to your needs—add or remove jobs, adjust environment variables, or modify volume mounts.
+You can also use the provided YAML definitions as a springboard for your own CI/CD pipelines.
+This repository is meant as a reference implementation to help you quickly integrate LabVIEWCLI commands into your automated workflows.

 ## FAQs
 ### 1. How do I get access to the private container image?